WHO WE ARE

 Bottom / Low Whorl Spindle

-The bottom-whorl spindle is a suspended spindle and is ideal for spinning thicker singles and heavier fibers that require less twist.
-Spinning thinner singles will need more twist to keep them together.
+The bottom-whorl spindle is a suspended spindle and is best suited for spinning thicker yarns and heavier fibers.

 Top / High Whorl Spindle